italia/fatturapa-testsdi/README.md

 which leverages the PHP [SoapServer class](http://php.net/manual/en/class.soapserver.php) and delegates the implementation to a handler class `SdIRiceviFileHandler`.

 The handler class is implemented in [a file with the same name `SdIRiceviFileHandler.php` in the endpoint directory](/SdIRiceviFile/SdIRiceviFileHandler.php), and uses robust type cheching thanks to **type hinting** and the [type declarations](http://php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration) obtained from wsdl2phpgenerator.

-**libsdi**

-All `libsdi` classes have a common `Base` class with:
-- `Base::clear`: resets the state, called by `POST /clear`
-- `Base::setDateTime(datetime)`: used to tweak the timestamp of all following events, called by `POST /timestamp/ timestamp: 2018-09-15T23:59Z`
-- `Base::setSpeed(multiplier)`: between calls to `setTimeStamp`, time will flow at 1 x factor w.r.t. to wallclock time, called by `POST /speed/10`
-- `Base::getDateTime`: retrieves current simulated date and time, called by `GET /datetime`
-- SDICoop Transmit / TrasmissioneFatture notifications servers are implemented calling:
-  - `Base::receive(invoice, type, notification_blob)` stores a N_RECEIVED notification for the invoice+type, including the notification payload as binary blob
-- all `Exchange` and `Recipient` methods that must notify call:
-  - `Base::enqueue(invoice, type, notification_blob)` creates a N_PENDING notification for the invoice+type and makes any previous N_PENDING record for the same invoice+type N_OBSOLETE
-- `Base::dispatch` will attempt dispatching calling `SoapAdaptor::notify(type, invoice_blob, notification_blob)` for all N_PENDING notifications, on success makes the notification N_DELIVERED; called by `POST /dispatch`

-The `Issuer` class is used to implement the **issuer** actor and has:
-- `Issuer::Issuer(db)`: instantiate and point to a dedicated database instance
-- `Issuer::upload(XML)` send to I_UPLOADED, called by `POST /upload {file XML}`
-- `Issuer::transmit` will attempt transmission calling the `SoapAdaptor::transmit(invoice_blob)` for all invoices in I_UPLOADED state, on success they are moved to I_TRANSMITTED; called by `POST /transmit`
-- SDICoop Transmit / TrasmissioneFatture notifications services are implemented with:
-  - `Issuer::invalid(invoices)` send to I_INVALID
-  - `Issuer::failed(invoices)` send to I_FAILED_DELIVERY
-  - `Issuer::delivered(invoices)` send to I_DELIVERED
-  - `Issuer::accepted(invoices)` send to I_ACCEPTED, via I_DELIVERED if necessary
-  - `Issuer::refused(invoices)` send to I_REFUSED, via I_DELIVERED if necessary
-  - `Issuer::expired(invoices)` send to I_EXPIRED, via I_DELIVERED if necessary

-The `Exchange` class is used to implement the **exchange system** actor and has:
-- `Exchange::Exchange(db)`: instantiate and point to a dedicated database instance
-- `Exchange::receive(XML)` send to E_RECEIVED, called by SDICoop Transmit / SdiRiceviFile.RiceviFile server implementation
-- `Exchange::checkValidity` will perform checks for all invoices in E_RECEIVED state and move them to E_INVALID or E_VALID, called by `POST /checkValidity`
-- `Exchange::deliver`: will move all invoices that have been E_VALID for longer than 48 hours to the E_FAILED_DELIVERY, will move all invoices that have been E_FAILED_DELIVERY for longer than 10 days to E_IMPOSSIBLE_DELIVERY; finally, will attempt delivery to recipient with SDICoop Receive
-RicezioneFatture for all the others, on success they are moved to E_DELIVERED; called by `POST /deliver`
-- `Exchange::checkExpiration`: will move all invoices that have been E_DELIVERED for longer than 15 days to the E_EXPIRED, called by `POST /checkExpiration`
-- `Exchange::accept(invoices)` send to E_ACCEPTED, called by SDICoop – Ricezione / SdiRiceviNotifica.NotificaEsito
-- `Exchange::refuse(invoices)` send to E_REFUSED, called by SDICoop – Ricezione / SdiRiceviNotifica.NotificaEsito

-The `Recipient` class is used to implement the **recipent** actor and has:
-- `Recipient::Recipient(db)`: instantiate and point to a dedicated database instance
-- `Recipient::receive(XML, metadata)` send to R_RECEIVED, called by SDICoop Ricezione / RicezioneFatture.RiceviFatture server implementation
-- `Recipient::accept(invoices)`: move to R_ACCEPTED; called by `POST /accept {invoices}`
-- `Recipient::refuse(invoices)`: move to R_REFUSED; called by `POST /refuse {invoices}`
-- `Recipient::expire(invoices)` send to R_EXPIRED, called by SDICoop – Ricezione / RicezioneFatture.NotificaDecorrenzaTermini server implementation

-**RPC adaptor**

-- general simulation control:
-  - `POST /clear`: resets the state
-  - `GET /datetime`: retrieves current simulated date and time
-  - `POST /timestamp/ timetamp: 2018-09-15T23:59Z`: tweak the timestamp of all following events
-  - `POST /speed/10`: set factor for simulated time to wallclock time

-- notifications:
-  - `GET /notifications/uuid`: retrieves notification with uuid
-  - `POST /dispatch`: attempt dispatching for all N_PENDING notifications, on success makes the notification N_DELIVERED

-- invoices:
-  - `GET /invoices?state=R_ACCEPTED`: retrieves array of uuids in R_ACCEPTED state
-  - `GET /invoices/uuid`: retrieves invoice with uuid

-- issuer-specific:
-  - `POST /upload {file XML}` call `Issuer::upload(XML)`
-  - `POST /transmit`: call `Issuer::transmit`

-- exchange-specific
-  - `POST /checkValidity`: call `Exchange::checkValidity`
-  - `POST /deliver`: call `Exchange::deliver`
-  - `POST /checkExpiration`: call `Exchange::checkExpiration`

-- recipient-specific
-  - `POST /accept {invoices}`: call `Recipient::accept(invoices)`
-  - `POST /refuse {invoices}`: call `Recipient::refuse(invoices)`

 ## Getting Started